 |Back Row 100||10,10,10,10,10|

-I had to make some serious adjustments to build muscle at home with limited equipment; It is not ideal for me because of my age and experience level.
+How do you make serious adjustments to your workout?
+I had to make severe adjustments to build muscle at home with limited equipment; It is not ideal for me because of my age and experience level.
 Flexibility helps when you don’t have access to the gym or sustain an injury.
-A lack of flexibility has sabotaged a lot of diets and workout plans.
+Unfortunately, a lack of flexibility has sabotaged many diets and workout plans.